Esutarosa/m.a.g/README.md

 ## Problems

-If you find a bug or problems with the site, report it in the issues thread
+If you find a bug or problems with the site, report it in the issues thread.

 ## License

-This project is protected by a license
+This project is protected by a license.